Dragon1 Icon for

 Common Misunderstandings

 Often we see normative statements, such as rules, objectives, ambitions, and goals labeled as principles.
 But they utter often what we want to happen or need to do and NOT what does happen anyway with a certain result.
-And what we want to happen will not always happen, therefore normative statements are not a point of truth and can never be a principle or even an Architecture Principle.
+What we want to happen will not always happen, therefore normative statements are not a point of truth and can never be a Principle or even an Architecture Principle.

 Examples of such normative statements (wrongly labeled as architecture principle) are: